Subnetwork trace configuration

 The following is an example of the configuration parameters used to set up a summary attribute that will be populated when subnetworks are updated.
 This is handled under Summaries in the Subnetwork Trace Configuration section of the Set Subnetwork Definition tool.

-For the medium-voltage tier in an electric network, a summary attribute of SUBNETWORKLENGTH is configured to include the total length of all medium-voltage lines.
+In this example, for the medium-voltage tier in an electric network, a summary attribute of SUBNETWORKLENGTH is configured to include the total length of all medium-voltage lines.
 The sum of the Shape_Length network attribute is calculated using the Add function for only the medium-voltage lines in the network.
 To only apply the function for medium-voltage lines in the subnetwork, the system-provided network attribute Asset group is used as the Filter Name text, with Filter Type set to SPECIFIC_VALUE and Filter Value set to 5 (the coded value for Medium Voltage).

 ParameterValue